What is Magick?

 Throughout history, magick has been used for a variety of purposes.
 Some people use it for self-improvement, while others use it for more nefarious ends.
 Whatever the reason, magick is a powerful tool that can be used to achieve almost anything.

-Learn more about the different types of magic with the article Major Types of Magick in Witchcraft.
+Wondering about different types of magick?
+Check out the article Major Types of Magick in Witchcraft.

 Modern Day Magickal Practices